-A useful insight is that the distribution can therefore be written as a product of marginal distributions, divided by a product of the intersection of the marginal distributions: Looking at the numerator p(a,b)p(b,c)p(c,d) this cannot be a distribution over a,b,c,d since we are overcounting b and b, where this overcounting of b arises from the overlap between the sets a,b and b,c, which have b as their intersection.
+A useful insight is that the distribution can therefore be written as a product of marginal distributions, divided by a product of the intersection of the marginal distributions: Looking at the numerator p(a,b)p(b,c)p(c,d) this cannot be a distribution over a,b,c,d since we are overcounting b and c, where this overcounting of b arises from the overlap between the sets a,b and b,c, which have b as their intersection.
+Similarly, the overcounting of c arises from the overlap between the sets b,c and c,d.
+Roughly speaking we need to correct for this overcounting by dividing by the distribution on the intersections.
+Given the transformed representation, a marginal such as p(a, b) can be read off directly from the factors in the new expression.